Model Context Protocol (MCP) Quick Start Guide

 ```

-Next, we implement a loop for querying and clean up the session after exiting.
+Next, let's implement the loop for querying and the operation to close the session after exiting.

 ```python